powersj/powersj.io/content/post/ubuntu-bionic-chrony.md

 27 SHA1 HEX:57545218761536EE5FCBCEF67D9F720DE462FB4B
 ```

-On the client, in order to tell Chrony to use key #27 for a particular server add the key option to the cooresponding server entry:
+On the client, in order to tell Chrony to use key #27 for a particular server add the key option to the corresponding server entry:

 ```conf
 add server 192.168.1.12 key 27